 Oats 'n' Berries Breakfast

-1 packet plain instant oatmeal, prepared, with 1 scoop Beachbody® Whey Protein Powder
+1 packet plain instant oatmeal, prepared, with 1 scoop Beachbody® Whey Protein Powder1 cup fresh blueberries

 3 oz. roasted turkey breast